GP2-TNC-WG/GP2-Beginner-Bioinformatics-for-PD-Genetics/Module_I.md

 ## 4. Sample QC - Ancestry

-NOTE
+NOTES:
-This part is optional
+- This part is optional
-No ancestry outliers -> based on Hapmap3 PCA plot, should be near combined CEU/TSI Keep in mind that this comparison with hapmap is based on the number of SNPs that overlap between your input dataset and hapmap
+- No ancestry outliers -> based on Hapmap3 PCA plot, should be near combined CEU/TSI
+- Keep in mind that this comparison with hapmap is based on the number of SNPs that overlap between your input dataset and hapmap

 ```
 ./plink --bfile after_gender --bmerge HAPMAP_hg19_new --out hapmap3_bin_snplis --make-bed